A simple framework for your loyalty program

 At times, why would I even care to swipe my card?

-THIS FRAMEWORK CAN REALLY HELP DESIGNERS TO CREATE LOYALTY PROGRAMS THAT STICK, ADD VALUE AND KEEP RETENTION HIGH.
+THIS FRAMEWORK CAN HELP DESIGNERS TO PLAN LOYALTY PROGRAMS THAT STICK.

 It has been built with elements from the best programs around, and based on videogames studies on challenge-reward systems that free dopamine in the brain.
 Yeah, it's dope!

-Along the years, I came up with a framework that can create a mix of elements that, when put together, can generate quite strong hypotheses for positive customer behaviour enforcement.
+Along the years, I came up with a framework that can create a mix of elements that, when put together, can generate quite strong hypotheses for positive customer behavior enforcement.

 It's simple, but not too simple.